MatthewDamian/SWDC-Calendar/README.md

 ![Day Tab](screenshots/dayTab.png)

 ## Spreadsheet Interface
 Modifications to the spreadsheet will appear on the website after a refresh.
-There are three tabs on the spreadsheet that may be edited:
+There are three tabs on the spreadsheet that may be edited.

 ### EventData
 Day-level entries contain a Date, Title, Categories, and Notes